GM Says No to Small: The 1947 Chevrolet Cadet

 If General Motors hadn’t cancelled its revolutionary small car, the 1947 Chevrolet Cadet, it’s possible that the American auto industry could have taken an entirely different path.

 The Chevrolet Cadet is a fascinating and important story, but if not for Karl Ludvigsen, much of it might well be lost today.
-The preeminent auto writer and historian researched and recorded the history of GM’s stillborn postwar small car for an article in the Jan-Feb 1974 issue of Special Interest Autos, and like most every writer since, we’ve extensively borrowed from it here.
+The preeminent auto writer and historian researched and recorded the story of GM’s stillborn postwar small car for an article in the Jan-Feb 1974 issue of Special Interest Autos, and like most every writer since, we’ve extensively borrowed from it here.

 On May 15, 1945, just one week after the Allied Forces declared victory in Europe in World War II, General Motors president Charles Wilson (“Engine Charlie”) announced the development of a revolutionary Chevrolet small car, with production slated for 1947.
 Nobody really knew what the postwar U.S. economy would be like, but many at GM believed that conditions would be right for a small, cheap car to sell for $1,000 or less.
 Others at GM weren’t so sure, including chairman Alfred P. Sloan, but the ambitious program was approved.